Skip to content

 Rules that bite at Hillsdale

-Trip wires derived from Hillsdale's own published policy — the things a custom playbook would flag in the first pass.
+Trip wires derived from Hillsdale's own published policy.
+These are the things a custom playbook would flag in the first pass.

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks Hillsdale's aid office the specific question that matters for displacement policy unclear.
+This script asks Hillsdale's aid office the specific question that matters for grant-first displacement.

 Dear Hillsdale Financial Aid Office,